UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 This result is not trivial to interpret.

-A different .gmt can be also used to perform the entichment anamysis
+A different .gmt can be also used to perform the enrichment analysis.

 We can import for example signature genes from *TIMER* [@Li2016]